Catherine Johnson, M.D.

 Like many young women, I started to feel like I “lost my hustle” as I neared my forties, there were aches and pains, moodiness, irritability, weight gain and a major lack of energy.
 I traveled less, shopped less, gardened less and declined social invitations… this was not me.
 I just assumed it was aging.
 After all, didn’t all women in their forties feel exhausted and want to lay down?
 Ha!
 You start to think so when all you hear is people telling you about their aches and pains.
 In 2017, I finally saw an orthopedist because I had a persistent limp with worsening pain in my right hip and back.
 When I saw my X-ray, I was stunned.
 No wonder I felt so terribly, I had been living with congenital right hip dysplasia and my right hip finally hit a threshold where I really couldn’t walk another step without a cane.
 What a wake-up call for me, seeing that x-ray changed my life.
 I became committed to getting in the best shape of my life for my needed hip replacement surgery.
 I lost over 40 pounds of visceral fat and gained lean muscle mass which I did by self-study and focused research.
 My personal inspiration has come from many sources: Dr. Jason Fung, Dr Valter Longo, Dr. Florence Comite, Dr Dale Bredesen, Dr Rhonda Patrick, Dr Peter Attia, Dr. Jeffery Leake, Dr. David Sinclair and the countless contributors to science and longevity research that have kept my mitochondria and synapses renewed with energy for the lifelong learning that sustains my interest in optimal health.

 It was this experience that solidified my commitment to optimal health and wellness.
 I actively choose to manage my process of aging and invest “all-in” for my personal health, I encourage you to do the same.
 What better investment would you make with your time and money?
-Together, we can continue education in nutrition, fitness, health and optimal hormonal balancing.
+Together, we can continue our education in nutrition, fitness, health and optimal hormonal balancing.
 I hope to guide men and women to better health through my personal testimony and commitment to precision medicine.
-This is a very exciting time to participate in personalized medicine and positively shift our health span.
+This is a very exciting time to participate in personalized medicine and positively shift our healthspan.

 Because I have also been on the front lines of medicine in the Emergency Department for over eighteen years, I know it’s rare to receive personalized and coordinated healthcare, especially in times of urgency and emergency.
-I am certain my precision medical and age management patients will benefit from my expertise as an emergency problem-solver, too.
+I am certain my precision medical and age management clients will benefit from my expertise as an emergency problem-solver, too.

 I have been an active Fellow of the American College of Emergency Physicians and am a Diplomat of the American Board of Emergency Medicine, twice certified.
 I have completed my certification with the Age Management Medicine Group (AMMG) in 2018.
 I am active with the North American Menopause Society, International Peptide Society and National Lipid Society.
 I actively pursue advanced training in the fields of obesity medicine and cardiometabolic disease.
 I am especially interested in cancer prevention, pharmacogenomics, inflammation and hormone balance.
-I often recommend medically supervised fasting protocols to manage insulin resistance, diabetes, cognitive decline, autoimmune disease and cancer… all conditions associated with “aging.”
+I often recommend medically supervised fasting protocols to manage insulin resistance, diabetes, cognitive decline, autoimmune disease and cancer… among the many conditions associated with “aging.”

 I really enjoy great company, conversation, travel, gardening, reading, fashion and home design.
 I listen to over three audiobooks a week and am a podcast lover.
 I host a standing Friday lunch with friends because I believe it is truly vital to have a core group of people in your life, in the present and in the past.
 I’m strongly committed to my husband of almost twenty years and we are devoted to our teen son and daughter.
-They are the true inspiration for longevity and good health!
+They are the true inspiration for my obsession with longevity medicine and good health!

 Titrate to Wellness, Dr Cat Johnson